 Prove of this is that the two children of the reverend Seth Clark and Mary Edwards his wife are in this cemetery.
 The children are Levi Clark (FINDAGRAVE) and Ruth Clark (FINDAGRAVE).
 Once Seth Clark had an inclination toward being a Baptist minister, he would have the inclination to moved away from the Congregationalists and also to form a new church, village, and cemetery.
 The church never formed in Granby but he did move to Wilbraham to be a Baptist minister.
 The village and cemetery did form in Granby along Batchelor Street.
 The children Levi and Ruth were born in Wilbraham but they were buried in Granby.
 This strongly suggests that there was a family member that died in Granby and was buried here in 1861 to 1864.

 Elliot Ferry died in 1862 in Annapolis Maryland in his 20s.
 He was a soldier for the Northern forces.

 Second oldest burial in the cemetery.
 FINDAGRAVE

 Eunice is the 2nd great granddaughter of John Preston the founder of South Hadley and Granby.

 Gad was the 2nd great grandson of John Preston of South Hadley fame.
 FINDAGRAVE

 Luther Newell and Polly

-The Eleazer Ayres and Sybill Clark house is at 232 Batchelor Street. – FINDAGRAVE
+The Eleazer Ayres and Sybill Clark house is at 232 Batchelor Street and is from 1762. – FINDAGRAVE